 It was not merely the panic of 1893 that stifled activity at Rush Park.
-A combination of circumstances - the popularity of the bicycle, the invention of the bicycle sulky, high stallion fees, overproduction, too many breeders who did not support the stakes and class races, lack of interest in light harness horses, the practice of owners bidding on the stock consigned by them to public sales, and the exorbitant prices demanded by trainers for working horses-had caused a pronounced reaction in the trotting business.
-The editor of The American Trotter cautioned his readers early in 1893 not to put all their money in horses unless they had considerable experience with them, for fortunes were easily lost by the over-enthusiastic.
+A combination of circumstances - the popularity of the bicycle, the invention of the bicycle sulky, high stallion fees, over production, too many breeders who did not support the stakes and class races, lack of interest in light harness horses, the practice of owners bidding on the stock consigned by them to public sales, and the exorbitant prices demanded by trainers for working horses - had caused a pronounced reaction in the trotting business.
+The editor of The American Trotter cautioned his readers early in 1893 not to put all their money in horses unless they had experience with them.

 After Charley Williams left Independence a hundred citizens, who determined that the "Lexington of the North" should not crumble in ruins without an effort to save it, organized the Independence Driving Club, leased the kite track, opened generous stakes, and held races during the last week of August in 1894.
 Meetings were held each year until 1899 and every purse was paid in full.
 The largest meet occurred in 1898 when the free gate system was adopted.
-But the good old days before the hard times did not return to Rush Park - the guiding hand of the master builder clearly had been lost.
+But the good old days before the hard times did not return.

 Early in January, 1899, the Independence Driving Club joined the newly organized Great Western Trotting Circuit, comprising ten associations.
 The club offered \$40,000 in stakes but the entry lists failed to fill.
 The death knell had sounded.
 An abortive effort to stave off the inevitable was made in 1904 when the greatest field of running horses ever assembled at Independence attracted a large and enthusiastic crowd.
-But the following year the grandstand was converted into a gigantic barn.
-The oft-repeated prophecy that Rush Park would one day be a pasture has come true, but memories still kindle a spark in the eyes of those who lived in those exciting times.
+But the following year the grand stand was converted into a gigantic barn.
+The oft-repeated prophecy that Rush Park would one day be a pasture has come true.

 A solitary building now stands as a mute reminder of the days when teeming thousands swarmed the grounds to watch Allerton, Alix, Nancy Hanks, Jay-Eye-See, Manager, Margaret S., Mascot, Martha Wilkes, and a score of others valiantly strive for the title of reigning monarch of the turf.
-The youth of today may pause in tribute as an unsteady hand traces out for him the dimly visible path of the old kite track.
-Nor need, he be surprised should he hear in imagination faintly, above the story of the "Williams Boom" when Independence was the "Lexington of the North" and Rush Park had the "Fastest Track on Earth," the dull thud of hoofs, the rumble of high-wheeled sulkies, the crack of whips, the sharp call of the drivers, and the wild roar of the crowd as Doble, Starr, and Williams flash their phantom flyers down the long home stretch.
+The youth of to-day may pause in tribute as an unsteady hand traces out for him the dimly visible path of the old kite track.
+Nor need he be surprised should he hear in imagination faintly, above the story of the "Williams Boom" when Independence was the "Lexington of the North" and Rush Park had the "Fastest Track on Earth", the dull thud of hoofs, the rumble of high-wheeled sulkies, the crack of whips, the sharp call of the drivers, and the wild roar of the crowd as Doble, Starr, and Williams flash their phantom flyers down the long home stretch.